nicholaschuayunzhi/website/book/codeQuality/practices/useNameExplain/text.md

 </tip-box>

-Imagine going to the doctor's and saying "My eye is swollen"!
+Imagine going to the doctor and saying "My eye is swollen"!
 Don’t use numbers or case to distinguish names.

 <tip-box>